Therapist Website Without Coding

 Common mistakes to avoid

-If frequent updates feel like a blocker, read: How to update your website without a developer.
+If frequent updates feel like the blocker, continue with How to update your website without a developer.

 Final thought